intel/llvm/SYCL/README.md

 ***SYCL_EXTRA_TESTS_SRC*** path to directory which contains extra LIT tests.

+***OpenCL_LIBRARY*** OpenCL interoperability tests require OpenCL ICD loader to be linked with.
+Make sure OpenCL ICD loader library is available in the system or library with full path passed to CMake configuration using the variable.

 It is asssumed that all required dependencies (OpenCL runtimes, CUDA SDK, AOT compilers, etc) are available in the system.